 Vetted freelancing platforms enable companies to hire freelancers within a week or two.
 Additionally, the personalised recommendations by experts reduce the chance of a bad hire and the need for iterations.
-Quality freelancers mapped correctly to requirements hit the ground running requiring no training and with very low ramp up time.
+Quality freelancers mapped correctly to requirements hit the ground running, requiring no training and very low ramp up time.

 2. Niche technology – bringing in experts when they’re needed